 - Dynatrace is committed to supporting each PHP version for at least as long as the vendor supports it (in most cases, support extends for at least six months beyond this point).

-- In the Dynatrace menu, go to Settings > Monitoring > Monitored technologies
+- In the Dynatrace menu, go to Settings and select Monitoring > Monitored technologies.

-- Turn on Enable PHP 8.0 RC monitoring on every host.
+- On the PHP page, turn on Enable PHP x monitoring on every host.